-Amy is a Lecturer in Fashion Management and teaches on a number of units in the School of Materials relating to production & operations management, fashion management and international business.
+Amy is a Lecturer in Fashion Management and teaches on a number of units in the Department of Materials relating to Business Ethics, Sustainability & CSR, Operations Management and Fashion Management.

 She has seven years’ experience working in industry and was most recently a Senior Merchandise Manager based in Istanbul, Turkey at global sourcing company Li & Fung.
 Her main responsibilities included sourcing and managing production for major UK fashion retailers.
 Amy returned from Turkey to carry out doctoral research using her strong industry experience.

-Amy graduated with an MRes in Management Science (2014) and BSc (Hons) in Operations Management (Industry) (2007) from Lancaster University where she was awarded an ESRC studentship and is currently completing her PhD in Management Science.
+Amy graduated with an MRes in Management Science (2014) and BSc (Hons) in Operations Management (Industry) (2007) from Lancaster University where she was awarded an ESRC studentship and completed a PhD in Management Science.
+Her PhD research has been chosen as a Highly Commended Award winner of the 2018 Emerald/EFMD Outstanding Doctoral Research Awards in the Operations and Production Management category.

 Amy’s research interests include socially sustainable supply chain management and global sourcing within the textiles and fashion industry, with a particular focus on modern slavery legislation and reshoring – the movement of activities associated with manufacturing back to the country from which they were previously offshored.